Skip to content

 We asked COPD patients to tell us what they would put in a drawing to describe how they feel when their symptoms get much worse.

-The experience of COPD - artwork by Anna Bean
+The experience of COPD - artwork by Anna Bean "Me in a dark cloud"

-"I think I would draw an elastic band around me"
+"I have flames shooting out of my head" "I think I would draw an elastic band around me"

-"I'm getting ripped to smithereens inside"
+"My hair standing on end" "I'm getting ripped to smithereens inside"

-After being diagnosed with COPD most patients said they hadn’t expected that their symptoms would get much worse, and felt unprepared about what to do when this did happen, as they hadn’t been told about this by their clinicians.
+After being diagnosed with COPD most patients said they hadn’t expected that their symptoms would get much worse and felt unprepared about what to do when this did happen as they hadn’t been told about this by their clinicians.
 Now having lived with COPD for a few years and having experienced times when their symptoms got much worse they had many suggestions about what people should be told about this when they are first diagnosed.

-The response they received from clinicians the first time patients experienced their symptoms getting much worse had a long-lasting impact on them and shaped how they responded when their symptoms got worse subsequently.
+The response they received from clinicians the first time patients experienced their symptoms getting much worse had a long-lasting impact on them and shaped how they responded when their symptoms got worse.
 Day-to-day living with COPD, including their coping and help-seeking behaviour, the environment they lived in and the responsiveness of their clinicians to their symptoms (the Breathing Space they achieved) also shaped how these patients responded to their symptoms getting worse.
 Patients’ responses included taking inhaled medication, using breathing exercises, resting, using a fan or opening a window to get fresh air, taking prescribed antibiotics and/or steroids, calling their GP or 111 for advice and calling 999 for an ambulance.

 The pandemic and the restrictions imposed on people in England affected patients’ behaviour and their experience of having COPD considerably.
 Some were well-supported and able to manage when their symptoms got worse, living relatively comfortably through the pandemic.
-Whereas others had many times when their symptoms got worse and little support, leading over-reliance on prescribed medication, emergency call-outs and other difficulties.
+Whereas others had many times when their symptoms got worse and little support, leading to an over-reliance on prescribed medication, emergency call-outs and other difficulties.

 The full findings of this research will be submitted for publication in the near future.